wisp-lang/wisp/Readme.md

 #### Lists

-What would be a LISP without lists right ?!
-Wisp is homoiconic and its code is made up of lists representing expressions.
+What would be a LISP without lists right ?! _wisp_ is homoiconic and its code is made up of lists representing expressions.
 As in other LISPs first item of the expression is an operator / function, that is passed rest of the list items.